CHEMeDATA/ResearchObjectFinder/README.md

-**In progress.** If you want to contribute, the most direct manner is to [fork this project](https://github.com/CHEMeDATA/ResearchObjectFinder/edit/master/README.md), make changes and make a pull request.
-A more simple methods consits in [submitting a ticket](https://github.com/CHEMeDATA/ResearchObjectFinder/issues/new).
-All contributions are welcome!

 ## Finding Chemistry Objects
 The goal is to locate chemistry objects such as chemical structure (.mol, .sdf, .cdx files), NMR spectra in the Bruker format *etc.* inside archives in the .zip format.
-This will allow to list them, propose a preview, selective upload, *etc.* in short: make the data FAIR.
+This will allow to list them, propose a preview, allow selective upload, *etc.* in short: make the content of the .zip file searchable.

 ## Short list of Chemistry object
 This is a preliminary short version of a [longer list](#long-list-of-chemistry-object) (see below) providing more complex examples.